BioCreates/CyberSecSim/Threat-hunting-rdp/attack.md

 ---

- 🧠 Lessons Learned
+## 🧠 Lessons Learned

 * Using `-t1` avoids generating excessive noise that can disrupt RDP entirely during a lab test.
 * Event ID 4625 with Logon Type 10 is a clear indicator of remote login attempts — perfect for mapping into a Sigma rule.
-* WSL allowed use of Linux-native tools without spinning up a separate Kali VM, but care must be taken with file paths and Git integration.
+* WSL allowed use of Linux-native tools without spinning up a separate Kali VM, but file paths and repo management must be planned in advance.

 ```